MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-samples.md

 ## Prerequisites

 - You can share these reports online, just as they are, with no editing.
 To do so, you need a Power BI Pro license.
 Sign up for a [free trial of a Power BI Pro license](../fundamentals/service-self-service-signup-for-power-bi.md#use-self-service-sign-up-to-start-an-individual-trial-of-power-bi-pro).
-- You also need access to a Power BI workspace in a [Premium capacity](../admin/service-premium-what-is.md).
+- You also need write access to a Power BI workspace in a [Premium capacity](../admin/service-premium-what-is.md), or a [Premium Per User (PPU)](../admin/service-premium-per-user-faq.yml) license.
 - To edit these reports, you need to [install Power BI Report Builder](https://aka.ms/pbireportbuilder) from the Microsoft Download Center.
 - OK, you're ready to download these sample paginated reports from GitHub!
 You don't need a GitHub account.